andrew-irods/How-To/Eclipse-attach-to-running-process.md

 ![Debug Configurations](images/hello-world-1-image4.png "Name the debug configuration")

-Nothing should change in the Debugger, Source, or Common tabs.
-Notice that under the sources tab, you cannot modify anything at this point.
-This can be done in the next step from the project explorer.
+Nothing has to change in the Debugger, Source, or Common tabs.
+We will add source files to the project in the next step from the project explorer.

 Click "Close".
 This should take you back to the Project Explorer window: